 Aruba has the widest variety of dining options in the Caribbean outside of Puerto Rico, from familiar fast-food outlets (McDonald's, KFC, Wendy's, and Sbarro, to name a few) to fine restaurants serving traditional Aruban dishes like shrimp en cacao in historic country homes.
 Proximity to Argentina also means an abundance of steakhouses, many serving wood-grilled churrasco-style dishes.
 Overall, Aruba has as fine a selection of restaurants as you'll find in many U.S. cities.

 First inhabited by the Arawak Indians and colonized by the Dutch, Aruba has enjoyed three major economic boons during its history: gold, oil, and tourism.
 This prosperity, along with the fact that a plantation economy never emerged, may help explain the genial nature of island residents.
 Aruba declared its independence from the Netherlands Antilles in 1986, and while the Dutch influence remains, Aruba is really a cultural melting pot, as evidenced by its mixed native language, Papiamento.

 Aruba Events and Festivals

-Aruba after dark features a little bit of everything, from partying at the Sky Lounge, to taking a ride on the Kukoo Kunuku, the most wild and crazy bus there ever was.
+Aruba after dark features a little bit of everything, from partying at the Sky Lounge to taking a ride on the Kukoo Kunuku, the wildest and crazy bus there ever was.
 Aruba has party boats and party buses, but also more sedate Vegas-style shows, salsa dancing, and casino gambling.
 Hotels have beach barbecues and cocktail hours.
 Or just grab a tropical drink and stroll along the beach.